 Take a trip to the beautiful ancient Lakeland village of Cartmel and explore its rich heritage.
 Don’t miss the chance to visit the 12th-century Priory Church of St. Mary and St. Michael, with its stunning stained glass windows.
 Other places of note include Cartmel Racecourse and an artisanal cheese shop.

 Take a nostalgic journey through a scenic Cumbria countryside setting with a steam train trip on the Lakeside and Haverthwaite Railway.
 This heritage railway runs a 3.2-mile route from Haverthwaite Station up to Lakeside Pier on Windermere, a perfect way to arrive by the lake and transfer to a boat cruise.

 Owned by the National Trust, Fell Foot is a fantastic family-friendly park situated on the shore of Windermere which enjoys some beautiful mountain views.
 It’s a great place to relax and enjoy outdoor games and picnics, and lake access makes it easy to get out on the water for swimming and boating.

 For Food and Drink

-The Swan Inn at Newby Bridge offers a great place to enjoy a delicious meal in relaxed surroundings.
+The Swan Inn on the park offers a great place to enjoy a delicious meal in relaxed surroundings.
 The nearby village of Cartmel is also known for being home to a number of quality restaurants, including two Michelin-star eateries, L’Enclume and Rogan & Co.
 It’s also the ‘Home of Sticky Toffee Pudding’.